osrf/gazebo_tutorials/install_dependencies_from_source/tutorial.md

 Gazebo depends on the SDFormat package.

+1. Install required dependencies (note that ign-math was left out):

+        sudo apt-get install build-essential \
+                             cmake \
+                             mercurial \
+                             python \
+                             libboost-system-dev \
+                             libboost-filesystem-dev \
+                             libboost-program-options-dev \
+                             libboost-regex-dev \
+                             libboost-iostreams-dev \
+                             libtinyxml-dev \
+                             libxml2-utils \
+                             ruby-dev \
+                             ruby

 1. Clone the repository into a directory and go into it:

         hg clone https://bitbucket.org/osrf/sdformat /tmp/sdformat
         cd /tmp/sdformat

      **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to branch `sdf4` if you desire more stability

 1. Create a build directory and go there: